tyou1/eventcamera_detection/README.md

 # EventCamera Spacecraft Detection
-- Bonus project for Space Mission Design WS 2023 at TUM
+- **Bonus project for Space Mission Design WS 2023 at TUM**
-- Goal: Using ML techniques, use image processing for automatic identification of satellites given video of spacecrafts in orbit
+- **Goal**: Using ML techniques, use image processing for automatic identification of satellites given video of spacecrafts in orbit